 Some models let you customize the level of carbonation, which can be good for kids (or adults) who don’t like drinks that are too fizzy.
 Look for neat features like touch controls that make operation a cinch, and quick output so you can go from fruit and water to a delicious, and healthier, soda alternative in seconds.

-The sous vide method of cooking has been used by gourmet cooks for ages, but it’s only now becoming popular as a way to create delicious and healthy meals at home.
-The technique involves placing foods, like chicken or fish, inside a vacuum-sealed pouch that is then submerged in a water bath.
+The sous vide method of cooking has been used by gourmet cooks for ages, and over the past few years, it has become popular as a way to create delicious and healthy meals at home, too.
+The technique involves placing proteins like chicken or fish inside a vacuum-sealed pouch that is then submerged in a water bath.
 The water heats slowly and gently to an exact temperature, cooking the food evenly, and preserving the nutrients, seasoning, and natural juices.
-In addition to chicken and fish, you can make everything from eggs to crème brulee using this method.
+In addition to chicken, fish, eggs, and other proteins, you can also make things like crème brulee using this method.

 Dedicated steamers, meanwhile, use water to steam things like vegetables and fish perfectly, while maintaining all of their goodness.

 What do look for in a sous vide or steamer